laminlabs/lamindb/docs/organize.md

 artifact1.records.add(sample1)               # annotate artifact1
 ```

-You can use records and ulabels alongside entity types in modules such as {mod}`bionty`:
+You can use records and ulabels alongside labels defined in modules such as {mod}`bionty`:

 ```python
 import bionty as bt